Skip to content

 Imports data from spreadsheet without coercing it into a rectangle.

 Each cell is represented by a row in a dataframe, and includes the cell's coordinates, the value, row and column position.
-The cell formatting (fill, font, border, etc) can also be accessed; usually this is returned as a dictionary in the cell, and the specific cell format attribute can be accessed using pd.Series.str.get.
+The cell formatting (fill, font, border, etc) can also be accessed; usually this is returned as a dictionary in the cell, and the specific cell format attribute can be accessed using pd.Series.str.get or pl.struct.field if it is a polars DataFrame.

 Inspiration for this comes from R's tidyxl package.